pymc-devs/pymc/docs/source/contributing/developer_guide.md

         return logp
 ```

-which returns an PyTensor tensor that its value depends on the free parameters in the model (i.e., its parent nodes from the PyTensor graph).
+which returns a PyTensor tensor that its value depends on the free parameters in the model (i.e., its parent nodes from the PyTensor graph).
 You can evaluate or compile into a python callable (that you can pass numpy as input args).
 Note that the logp tensor depends on its input in the PyTensor graph, thus you cannot pass new tensor to generate a logp function.
 For similar reason, in PyMC we do graph copying a lot using pytensor.clone_replace to replace the inputs to a tensor.